thereslife/thereslife.github.io/README.md

 Join our Mastodon instance at https://theres.life

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2023-04-21 20:15 CST: Still having problems with getting There's Life going.
+Sorry for the inconvenence.

 2023-04-21 17:05 CST: The VPS provider, Hetzner, did some maintenace recently and There's Life has not been stable since then.
 Currently trying to get it back online.
 Thank you for your patience.

 2023-04-12 16:30 CST: The VPS provider did some maintenance and it kicked our server offline.
 Instance is now powered back on.
 Sorry for the inconvenience.